YakhiniGroup/crispector/README.md

 # Usage

 CRISPECTOR is designed to run on two multiplex-PCR experiments, treatment and mock.
-In deafult, CRISPECTOR demultiplexes the treatment and mock reads.
+In default, CRISPECTOR demultiplexes the treatment and mock reads.
 Namely, CRISPECTOR assigns each read to its locus.
-There is also an option to run CRISPECTOR on an already demultiplexed data (where reads for each locus are seperated into different files).
-Please note, adapters need te trimmed in pre-proccessing.
+There is also an option to run CRISPECTOR on an already demultiplexed data (where each locus has a FASTQ file contains all its reads).
+Please note that in both modes, adapters need to be trimmed in a pre-processing step.

 ## Usage - Default mode
 CRISPECTOR requires three parameters:
 1. Treatment input sequences in the form of FASTQ files.
 Given by the  `-t_r1`  and  `-t_r2`.
-If input is already pair-end merged or is a single-end, then omit `-t_r2`.
-FASTQ files can be gzip compressed.
+If the input is already pair-end merged or is a single-end, then omit `-t_r2`.
+FASTQ files can be gzip-compressed.
 2. Mock input sequences in the form of FASTQ files.
 Given by the  `-m_r1`  and  `-m_r2`.
-If input is already pair-end merged, then omit `-m_r2`.
-FASTQ files can be gzip compressed.
+If the input is already pair-end merged, then omit `-m_r2`.
+FASTQ files can be gzip-compressed.
 3. An experiment config file ( `-c`).
-A CSV (comma separated values‏) file with the experiment description.
-The table has 11 columns.
-Where data is not available, leave cell empty.
-If an entire collum is empty, leave the entire colum empty.
+The experiment description in a CSV (Comma Separated Values‏) format.
+The table has 11 columns:
 	-  **SiteName** [REQUIRED] - an identifier for the reference locus.
 	- **AmpliconReference**  [REQUIRED] - amplicon sequence used for the experiment (5'->3').
 	- **sgRNA** [REQUIRED] - sgRNA sequence for each locus site. sequence should be supplied without the PAM sequence and without insertions or deletions.